-Implementation by PSPs of the technical standard will take time, but should be incorporated as part of the regulatory review of qualifying organisations.
+Implementation by PSPs of the technical and governance standards will take time, but should be incorporated as part of the regulatory review of qualifying organisations.
 Because of the nature of the risk assessment, those organisations with fewer payment mechanisms and simpler business models will be faced with a less onerous workload.